raspberrypilearning/sense-hat-marble-maze/en/step_1.md

 ### What you will make

-Here is the marble maze game you will make:
+Here is an example of a marble maze game.
+Press the "Run" button to see it in action.

 <iframe src="https://trinket.io/embed/python/71ef2639d7?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>